-- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise); or - Your child over age 22 (unless he/she is disabled and incapable of self support). - If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed or with OPM if you are retired. - You can be prosecuted for fraud and your agency may take action against you if you falsify a claim to obtain FEHB benefits or try to obtain services for someone who is not an eligible family member or who is no longer enrolled in the Plan.
+- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise), or - Your child over age 22 (unless he/she is disabled and incapable of self support). - If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed, or with your retirement office (such as OPM) if you are retired, or with the National Finance Center if you are enrolled under Temporary Continuation of Coverage. - You can be prosecuted for fraud and your agency may take action against you if you falsify a claim to obtain FEHB benefits or try to obtain services for someone who is not an eligible family member or who is no longer enrolled in the Plan.